 Normally getting Working Tax Credit depends on the number of hours you normally work - this could be 16, 24 or 30 hours a week - it depends on your circumstances....BUT...

-HMRC announced, on 4th May, that people temporarily working reduced (or no) hours due to coronavirus, or who are being furloughed, will not see a change in their Tax Credit payments - so long as they are still employed or self-employed - as they will be treated as working their normal hours until the Job Retention Scheme and Self-Employment Income Support Scheme close, even if they are not using either scheme.
+Anyone temporarily working reduced (or no) hours due to coronavirus, or who is being furloughed, will not see a change in their Tax Credit payments - so long as they are still employed or self-employed.
+This is because they will be treated as working their normal hours until the Job Retention Scheme and Self-Employment Income Support Scheme come to an end in October - even if the person is not using either scheme.

 So you do not need to contact HMRC about your change in hours and can stay on your Tax Credits.